What to do

 - Play team sports with 6 or fewer people from your household

-- Pickleball, bocce ball, or frisbee outdoors with one friend who doesn’t live with you
+- Pickleball, bocce ball, or frisbee outdoors with people you live with (or 1 person you don’t live with)

 You are able to rent equipment if the shop has curbside pickup and dropoff.
 You can also rent shared items like go-carts, if you only use them with people you live with.